Optimizing Queries That Access Correlated datetime Columns

 This attribute is included with any filter node generated entirely from correlation statistics, or by combining a predicate influenced by correlation statistics with some other predicate.

 Generally, when the DATE_CORRELATION_OPTIMIZATION database option is set to ON, SQL Server creates correlation statistics for all eligible pairs of datetime columns.
 SQL Server creates additional correlation statistics when you perform the following:

-Note: No correlation statistics are created when clustered indexes are created by using the ONLINE = ON option.
-However, after the index build is committed, correlation statistics that depend on the index may be built as the result of an event in another transaction, such as creation of a foreign key constraint.
+No correlation statistics are created when clustered indexes are created by using the ONLINE = ON option.
+However, after the index build is committed, correlation statistics that depend on the index may be built as the result of an event in another transaction, such as creation of a FOREIGN KEY constraint.

 You should not refer to correlation statistics directly in applications, because SQL Server may decide to drop them at any time.
 You may decide to drop individual correlation statistics if you determine that the cost to maintain them affects performance.
 The default for DROP permissions on correlation statistics is set to the members of the sysadmin fixed server role, the db_owner and db_ddladmin fixed database roles, and the owner of the pair of tables on which the correlation statistics are defined.
 These permissions are not transferable.